mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

 }
 ```

-After you execute the continue operation, the plan will look like the following code block:
+After you execute the continue operation, you will be see the following code block:

 ```bash
 curl -H "Authorization: token=$auth_token" "<dcos_url>/service/kafka/v1/plan"